 Family or friends can help a person with COPD by:

-- Providing social support through meals and companionship and making changes to activities and outings whenever possible
+- Providing social support through meals and companionship and making changes to activities and outings whenever possible.

-It may also help to hold a "family meeting" to divide up the responsibilities.
+It may also help to hold a "family meeting" to divide up the assistance responsibilities.
 This could include daily chores, medication management, and taking a person to appointments.